1nnu/ica0002/backup_sla.md

 Ansible Git Repository backups are stored for 180 days; all versions (recovery points) are available to restore.

-InfluxDB backups are stored for 30 days; 29 versions are available to restore.
+InfluxDB backups are stored for until end of 2024 autumn semester (30. january 2025); all versions are available to restore.

-MySQL backups are stored for 30 days; 29 versions are available to restore.
+MySQL backups are stored for until end of 2024 autumn semester (30. january 2025); all versions are available to restore.

 ## Usability checks